b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 <img src="schemas/inject-server-browser.svg" />
 ---
 - let's say i have a service that fetches assets, and i want to use a different implementation on server side and browser side.
-- to not make an HTTP request to load a file that is already in my assets folder
+- to not make an HTTP request to load a file that is already in my assets folder.
+- I wanted a different implementation on server side to avoid network access, and optimize performance.
+- so the server side use readFile from node.js and the browser side makes an HttpClient request.

 ##### Another (good) solution